guluc3m/loc/_sources/api/users/login.txt

-    :<json string username: the username for which to start a session :<json string password: password to use in the login
+    :<json string username: the username for which to start a session :<json string password: password to use in the login :<json string remember_me: whether or not the session should remain active

     :>json string token: JWT token for the user session